 Unregulated contaminants are those for which EPA has not established drinking water standards.
 The purpose of unregulated contaminant monitoring is to assist EPA in determining the occurrence of unregulated contaminants in drinking water and whether future regulation is warranted.
-In 2022 the City of West Carrollton participated in the fourth round of the Unregulated Contaminant Monitoring Rule (UCMR 4.)
+In 2023 the City of West Carrollton participated in the fifth round of the Unregulated Contaminant Monitoring Rule (UCMR 5.)
 For a copy of the results please call the Utility Supervisor at (937) 847-6070.
+NOTE: None of the Unregulated Contaminants of the UCMR 5 were detected in the City of West Carrollton's water.